About this Install Guide

 Are there other tools commonly used in Java projects?

-There are a number of Java related tools you may want to install.
+There are a number of Java-related tools you might like to install.

 Apache Maven